This is a web page.

 • You want one page that loads fast, looks like yours, and does exactly one job well.

-The AI shift, honestly stated
+The AI shift, plainly stated

 You are not typing JavaScript from memory.
 You are directing it.
 Your GIS judgment, the part you already have, is what steers: which layers, which fields, what the audience needs, what would mislead them.
 The assistant supplies syntax; you supply sense.